less/old-lesscss.org/templates/pages/synopsis.md

 </code></pre>
   </td></tr>
 </table>

 Functions & Operations
 ----------------------

 Are some elements in your style sheet proportional to other elements?
 Operations let you add, subtract, divide and multiply property values and colors, giving you the power to create complex relationships between properties.
+Operations should only be performed within parentheses in order to ensure compatibility with CSS.
 Functions map one-to-one with JavaScript code, allowing you to manipulate values however you want.